TylerPardun/Pocket_Preservation_Index/README.md

 # Code Breakdown
 All of our code used to compute and analyze PPI is housed in jupyter notebooks:
 1. We organize the raw NextGen Stats and PFF Scouting data housed in **RawData_to_csv.ipynb** and **plays_dictionary.ipynb**.
-All dictionaries and csv files are included, so no need to run these as it takes a while.
-Feel free to run as you see fit.
+Feel free to run these notebooks to get the dictionaries needed to perform the analysis.
+You will need the data included from the 2023 Big Data Bowl available on kaggle.
 2. Using **plot_plays.ipynb**, we visualized full plays to put context into the PPI for specific players.
 3. We trained a two neural networks to compute PPI that are housed in **pocket_time_compute.ipynb**.
 This uses the **full_plays_dictionary.pckl** which is organized by playID.
 4. Analyzing and ranking players and teams are performed in **EPT_analysis.ipynb**.
 This is the fun part.